Innovation is Key to Sustainable Packaging, DuPont Leader Tells Industry Experts

 Clearwater, Florida, U.S.A., February 25, 2009

 Innovation can eliminate packaging waste and enable a future where all packaging is recycled or its value is recovered, DuPont’s packaging leader said at the industry’s leadership summit.

 “The packaging industry has long focused on reducing to the minimum necessary packaging.
-But this is not enough – we can do more through innovation,” said William F. Weber, vice president and general manager – DuPont Packaging & Industrial Polymers, during the keynote address at the Packaging Strategies CEO Summit.
+But this is not enough – we can do more through innovation,” said William F. Weber, former vice president and general manager – DuPont Packaging & Industrial Polymers, during the keynote address at the Packaging Strategies CEO Summit.

 “Packaging provides value in preventing costly food waste.
 And, in the future, all packaging can provide added value through recycle and recovery,” Weber added.
 “By broadening our thinking about what recycling means from a narrow focus on physical recycling to a broad suite of solutions that includes capturing the energy in packaging through waste-to-energy or the nutrient value of food and packaging through composting, we can deliver sustainable value to our customers, to consumers and to the world.
 This must be our goal as an industry going forward.”